 Although a poor diet, lack of exercise, and other factors can all gradually affect your blood pressure, it’s smoking that causes one of the most immediate spikes in blood pressure levels.

-“Smoking temporarily raises your blood pressure almost immediately, as each cigarette causes a spike in blood pressure levels in the minutes after you’ve finished smoking,” explains Dr. De Caro.
+“Smoking temporarily raises your blood pressure almost immediately, as each cigarette causes a spike in blood pressure levels in the minutes after you’ve finished smoking,” explains Dr. Ferrari.
 “The chemicals in these cigarettes also causes damage to your arteries, which can lead to an increase in heart disease risk.”

 If you’re a smoker, one of the best things you can do to keep your blood pressure in check is quit.
 Research the availability of local smoking cessation classes and groups for other individuals who have quit to find a network of support.